 Armament options were tossed about during the development of the XP-50.
 Since heavy caliber air-cooled machine guns were the norm for US aircraft designs of the time, a preliminary armament package of 6 x 12.7mm Browning machine guns was brought forth.
 This would have a cluster of 4 x 12.7mm guns in the nose assembly and an additional 1 x 12.7mm to a wing.
 An impressive total of 500 rounds per gun was envisioned.
 The second proposed armament package was more in line with the future of the quintessential dogfighter and consisted of a battery of 2 x 20mm Hispano-Suiza cannons in the nose along with 2 x 12.7mm machine guns.
 60 rounds were to be afforded the cannons.
 A further 2 x 12.7mm machine guns were intended to be mounted in each wing.
 Al in all, either weapon formation would have made the XP-50 an aircraft to be reckoned with.
 To make the Xp-50 a true hybrid fighter-bomber, provision was added for a single 165lb drop bomb under each wing.
 In an interesting design note, a window was installed on the cockpit floor for the sole use of assisting the pilot in bombing.
 Unfortunately for the XP-50, none of this armament was ever fitted into the design.

 First flight for the XP-50 occurred in February of 1941 and the system passed all crucial performance tests despite the relatively short flight time of just twenty minutes.
-Successive flights were equally promising until on April 14th, 1941, the aircraft suffered a catastrophic failure of one of the turbosuperchargers forcing the pilot to eject the aircraft and lose it to the waters above Long Island Sound.
-This no doubt provided a hefty dark stain on the XP-50 and the US Army made moves to secure the Lockheed XP-38 instead.
+Successive flights were equally promising until on April 14th, 1941, the aircraft suffered a catastrophic failure of one of the turbosuperchargers forcing the pilot to eject the aircraft and lose it to the waters near Long Island Sound.
+This no doubt provided a dark stain on the XP-50 and the US Army made moves to secure the Lockheed XP-38 instead.

 Despite the setback, the design was reconstituted into yet another new design - the Model G-51.
 This particular design was to form the basis of the XF7F which would become the F7F Tigercat of United States Marine fame (missing out on World War 2 altogether yet making a splash in the Korean War a few short years later).
 In any case, the XP-50 was a solid design when compared to other developmental aircraft of the war.
 Grumman would no doubt recover from the rejection by becoming one of America's best known aircraft firms with the production of the F6F Hellcat, F8F Bearcat and the timeless F-14 Tomcat among other notable systems.